Lcfvs/yld/README.md

 ### The yielded programming style

-From this discovery, I thought it could be possible to assign to the current context (scope) variable the result of an asynchronous function and then to continue the process.
+Therefore, I thought it could be possible to assign to the current context (scope) variable the result of an asynchronous function and then continue the process.

 Thus, **yld** was born.

-This is a tool that allows you to transform a generator into an instructions list that run one after the other, as if it were a simple function but waiting for the response of asynchronous functions when necessary.
+This is a tool that allows you to transform a generator into an instruction list that run one after the other, as if it were a simple function but waiting for the response of asynchronous functions when necessary.

-Moreover, it adds a relationship notion between the different scopes and allows you to not pass the variables from one scope to another in order to treat the response.
+Moreover, it adds a relationship notion between the different scopes and allows you to avoid passing the variables from one scope to another in order to treat the response.

-You can find how it works and exemple files in the [examples folder](https://github.com/Lcfvs/yld/tree/master/examples).
+You can see how it works and find exemple files in the [examples folder](https://github.com/Lcfvs/yld/tree/master/examples).

-As you can see, this is just few functions.
-You only pass the arguments your function needs and, especially, the process stops at each `yield`, allowing you to retrieve a value on the same line that the asynchronous function call.
+As you can see, this requires few functions.
+You only pass the arguments your function needs and, the process stops at each yield, allowing you to retrieve a value on the same line as the asynchronous function call.

 ### Notes :